-The term landslide refers to the downward movement of a large mass of rocks, soil, mud and organic debris.
+The terms landslide or mudslide refer to the downward movement of large masses of rocks, soil, mud and organic debris.
 Areas with steep slopes, for example mountainous regions, are particularly susceptible to landslide hazards.
 Most landslides are caused by multiple factors that act together to destabilize the slope.

-Water can trigger landslides because it’s heavy and adds a lot of extra weight to the land.
-The extra weight makes it more likely that slope materials (soil, rock, etc.) will succumb to the forces of gravity.
+Water can trigger landslides and mudslides because it alters the pressure within the slope, which leads to slope instability.
+Consequently, the heavy water-laden slope materials (soil, rock, etc.) will succumb to the forces of gravity.
 Excessive water is thought to be one of the most common triggers for landslides.

 Other factors that weaken slope materials also contribute to the occurrence of landslides.
 These factors include both natural events such as geological weathering and erosion and human-related activities such as deforestation and changes made to the flow of groundwater.
-Vegetation removal after droughts, fires, and logging has been associated with an increased risk for landslides.
+Destruction of vegetation by droughts, fires, and logging has been associated with increased risk for landslides.